Lori10/Loan-Approval-Prediction/README.md

 ## Run the project in your local machine

 1. Clone the repository
-2. Open the project directory in PyCharm  and create a Python Interpreter using Conda Environment : Settings - Project : Project Code Pycharm - Python Interpreter - Add - Conda Environment - Select Python Version 3.6 -
+2. Open the project directory in PyCharm ((PyCharm Project Code folder)  and create a Python Interpreter using Conda Environment : Settings - Project : Project Code Pycharm - Python Interpreter - Add - Conda Environment - Select Python Version 3.6 -
 3. Run the following command in the terminal to install the required packages and libraries : pip install -r requirements.txt
 4. Run the file app.py by clicking Run and open the API that shows up in the bottom of terminal.